Luis-Varona/MatrixBandwidth.jl/CONTRIBUTING.md

 Equally crucial is proper documentation.
 Judicious use of inline comments in complex sections is encouraged to enhance code readability, regardless of whether the method/struct is public or private.
 For public methods/structs, please also include docstrings matching the style of existing documentation.
 At bare minimum, methods should have a one-liner summary of their purpose along with descriptions of all arguments and return values, and structs should have a one-liner summary of their purpose along with descriptions of all fields.
 Less trivial methods/structs should have more extensive documentation&mdash;examples in particular are highly recommended.

+Moreover, we maintain [a changelog](CHANGELOG.md) documenting all the nontrivial changes made to this repository with each new release.
+After submitting a PR and obtaining the corresponding PR number from GitHub, please add a note referencing this number to the changelog and push the update to your branch.
+This note should go under the `Added`, `Changed`, `Fixed`, or `Removed` subsection (as appropriate) of the `Unreleased` section.
+For instance, the creation of this file was logged under the `Added` subsection with the entry `- Added a CONTRIBUTING.md file with contributing guidelines (#183).`

 ### Style

 Format your code with [JuliaFormatter](https://github.com/domluna/JuliaFormatter.jl) in the package's environment before pushing; our [`.JuliaFormatter.toml`](.JuliaFormatter.toml) file will automatically enforce Invenia's [BlueStyle](https://github.com/invenia/BlueStyle), with a few modifications.

 ### Efficiency

 While not always necessary, strive to write efficient code, especially for performance-critical sections.
-Moreover, try to avoid adding unncessary dependencies to the package; if you absolutely *must*, please justify its inclusion in your PR description.
+Moreover, try to avoid adding unnecessary dependencies to the package; if you absolutely *must*, please justify its inclusion in your PR description.

 ### New algorithms